Mahmoud Ahmadinejad and the Iran hostage crisis: Identification by some former hostages

 Scott and Roeder have also expressed certainty that Ahmadinejad was present at their interrogations.
 Scott asserted that "This is the guy.
 There's no question about it.
 You could make him a blond and shave his whiskers, put him in a zoot suit and I'd still spot him."
 Both men, along with Sharer and Hermening, have stated their recollections of Ahmadinejad as an "extremely cruel" ringleader.
 Of the above men, only Hermening has expressed that he was not immediately sure that Ahmadinejad was involved in the Hostage Crisis.

 However, former hostages USAF Col. Thomas E. Schaefer, Paul Lewis (a former Marine embassy guard), and Barry Rosen (former embassy press attache) have expressed uncertainty regarding whether Ahmadinejad was actually involved.
 Schaefer stated that he does not recall Ahmadinejad by face or name, and Lewis expressed noticing a vague familiarity upon seeing Ahmadinejad's picture, but said that he could not be sure if Ahmadinejad was actually the same person as his captor.
 "My memories were more of the gun barrel, not the people behind it," stated Lewis.
 Rosen, while not claiming to personally recognize Ahmadinejad, professes to believe those who do claim to recognize the new Iranian President-elect.
 "When you're in a situation like that… it doesn't go away" Rosen stated.

 In a September, 2005 interview of Ray Takeyh, a senior fellow on the Washington-based Council on Foreign Relations, discussed his opinions on the above allegations, stating:

 There is no evidence to suggest that Ahmadinejad was one of the captors during the 1979 hostage-taking at the U.S. embassy in Tehran; the CIA itself has suggested he was not part of it.
 But here you get into a tricky position because the Bush administration is unwilling to contradict the American hostages.
 Five of the hostages have claimed that Ahmadinejad was one of their captors.
 The CIA, after a laborious investigation, has not accepted that claim.
 But politically, it's difficult for the Bush administration to take a position different from those who suffered 444 days of captivity.

 Identification by former Iranian President Bani Sadr

 Former Iranian president Abolhassan Banisadr claimed that Ahmadinejad was among those inside the Embassy but was not a decision maker.
 According to Banisadr, Ahmadinejad was not only present in the occupied compound, but served as liaison between the hostage-takers and Ali Khamenei, the Friday prayer leader of Tehran at that time.
-(He stated Khamenei himself, today Iran’s Supreme Leader, visited the hostage-takers repeatedly in the compound.)
-Bani-Sadr also confirmed that Ahmadinejad was initially opposed to the hostage-taking but once Khomeini gave his agreement, he changed his mind.
+He claimed that Ayatollah Khamenei himself, who served as Iran’s Supreme Leader from 1989 to 2026, visited the hostage-takers repeatedly in the compound.
+Bani-Sadr also claimed that Ahmadinejad was initially opposed to the hostage-taking but once Khomeini gave his agreement, he changed his mind.